 Challenges Remain For All Parents When Determining Child Custody: Our Law Firm Provides Solutions

 Unwed parents face significant challenges when determining how they will share their children’s time after they split.

 Determining who gets physical and/or legal custody of the children requires an accomplished attorney who can provide exceptional representation and clear direction on how to navigate the legal path to creating the best life for your children.

-If you are a parent who is dissolving your non-marital relationship, our family law attorney at the Land Legal Group in Los Angeles can provide the legal guidance you need in establishing paternity, child support, and child custody, beginning with a phone call to schedule a free consultation by calling (310)552-3500 today.
+If you are a parent who is dissolving your non-marital relationship, our family law attorney at the Land Legal Group in Los Angeles can provide the legal guidance you need in establishing paternity, child support, and child custody, beginning with a phone call to schedule a consultation by calling (310)552-3500 today.
 Shared parenting is too important to be left to chance, and our law firm can help deliver results.